mitra42/corona-tracker/README.md

 A key missing component has been data sets, we've found a few, all in different formats, so as part of the project we are building an interchange to make any dataset we can find available in multiple formats so that others can use it.
+Links to demonstrate are on http://c19.mitra.biz/

 Critique of any part of this is very welcome - please post to an issue in the [https://github.com/mitra42/corona-tracker](Git repo).